 Figure 2.
 Subset of the LRT focusing on basal vertebrates.
 Purple taxa are traditional rays, here shown to be convergent in their morphology.

-Aeobatus was considered a ray that should have nested with the guitarfish, Rhinobatos and even closer to Manta, the manta ray.
+Traditionally Aeobatus was considered a ray that should have nested with the guitarfish, Rhinobatos and even closer to Manta, the manta ray.
 Everyone considered that clade, Batoidea, monophyletic prior to today’s post.

 When you expand your taxon list, as in the large reptile tree (LRT, 1586 taxa; Fig. 2), Aeobatus nests with Squatina, the angel shark, not with Manta or Rhinobatos.
 That means the three tested rays are convergent.